lsubak/novi-interview-mini-project/README.md

 - Don't spend more than 2 hours!

 ### Bonus Ideas
-If you have time and want to bring some additional flair to project, here's a couple ideas, but feel free to add your own interesting feature as well!
+If you have time and want to bring some additional flair to the project, here's a couple ideas, but feel free to add your own interesting feature as well!
 - Allow user to filter records by group membership
 - Show an indicator of membership status and member since date
 - Show the image of members in the list